biodash/biodash.github.io/content/events/index.md

 - **MCIC bioinformatics office hour**
   - Need some quick advice or help?
 Drop by!
   - Every Tuesday from 2-4 pm: [Zoom link](https://osu.zoom.us/j/96601785996?pwd=MVUxWWZjdGF6N3BSUGNDL3lmNWZlZz09).
-  - Anyone is welcome -- advance notice to [Jelmer Poelstra](mailto:poelstra.1@osu.edu) is appreciated.
+  - Advance notice to [Jelmer Poelstra](mailto:poelstra.1@osu.edu) is appreciated.
+  - Anyone at OSU is welcome, and if you're outside of OSU, feel free to [inquire](mailto:poelstra.1@osu.edu).

 <br>